OpenVTx/OpenVTx_bootloader/README.md

 Select `EWRF_E7082VM_bootloader` env and hit upload to flash a bootloader.

-Note: This automatically removes protections so no need to use ST-Link Utility anymore.
+*Note:* This automatically removes protections so no need to use ST-Link Utility anymore.

+*Note: Make sure the red led starts blinking after flashing!
+If not you might need open ST-Link utility and just apply option bytes.
+This seems to be a problem with some GD32 MCUs*

 Next you need to flash OpenVTx firmware:
 * Connect VTX to FC